mukaiizawa/Paren/man/man7/man-pages.md

 ### Overview, conventions, and miscellaneous
 Overviews or descriptions of various topics, conventions, and protocols, character set standards, the standard filesystem layout, and miscellaneous other things.

-### System management commands
-Commands like mount(8), Many of which only root can execute.

 ## Sections within a manual page
 The list below shows conventional or suggested sections.